JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Ram_Das_Hyms.md

 On singing the true Guru’s hymns the voice of the unbeaten strain ever resoundeth.
 Nanak, God the Giver bestowed on me a gift—my light hath blended with His.
 The perverse die in their perversity, saying their property was their own.
-They attach their hearts to skin-covered filth? which cometh for a moment and in a moment departeth :
+They attach their hearts to skin-covered filth[^17] which cometh for a moment and in a moment departeth :
 They attach their hearts to skin-covered filth which is fleeting as the dye of the safflower.
 They go now to the east, and now to the west, as a potter’s wheel revolveth.
 In sorrow they eat, in sorrow they amass and enjoy ; they extend their increase of sorrow.